raminesfahani/Netrilo_Infrastructure/Src/Netrilo.Infrastructure.Common.Bus/README.md

 - AzureServiceBus
 - Kafka

 Which you can configure in `MessageBrokersOptions` variables in `appsettings.json`.
-Additionally, you have all features and functionalities of MassTransit to work with (read the full documentation of *MassTransit* in [This link](https://masstransit.io/documentation/)).
+Additionally, you have all features and functionalities of MassTransit to work with (read the full documentation of *MassTransit* in [this link](https://masstransit.io/documentation/configuration/)).

 ### 🧩 Message Brokers Installation